angelolab/toffy/README.md

 ## Questions?

-Feel free to open an issue on our GitHub page.
+Feel free to open an [issue](https://github.com/angelolab/toffy/issues) on our GitHub page.

+Before opening, please double check and see that someone else hasn't opened an issue for your question already.